kl/sub-batch/README.md

     help      Prints this message or the help of the given subcommand(s) rename    Renames subtitle files to match the corresponding video file time      Adjusts the timing of all subs.
-The value is specified in milliseconds, and can be negative
+The value is specified in milliseconds, and can be negative time-mpv  Adjusts the timing of all subs interactively using mpv. `mpv` must be installed on the system for this command to work.
 ```
-### Renaming subtitle files to match their corresponding video file
+## Renaming subtitle files to match their corresponding video file
 Put the subs and the videos in the same directory, for example:
 ```
 > ls